 What Is Codependency Treatment?

-A person who is codependent experiences emotional dependency on a relationship where they feel needed.
-This typically occurs with a spouse or romantic partner, but codependency can also involve children, parents, or other family members.
+A person who is codependent experiences a need to feel depended on to feel loved.
+This typically occurs with a spouse or romantic partner, but codependency can also involve children, parents or other family members.
 These kinds of relationships are generally imbalanced — one person’s needs often go unmet in order to meet the needs of the other — and can perpetuate cycles of challenging behavior and addiction.

 Signs of Codependency

-- Dependency: The leading definition of codependency involves dependence.
-A person struggling with codependency needs others to depend on them.
-They depend on people in their lives needing help, structure, nurturing, support, and more.
+- Dependency.
+A person struggling with codependency needs others to depend on them to provide help, structure, nurturing, support, and more.

-- People-pleasing: A person struggling with codependency will have a hard time saying “no” to requests.
-This is one sign of poor boundaries, and it typically leads to resentment, lashing out, guilt, shame, or feeling violated because the person pushed themselves too hard to accommodate the needs of others.
+- People-pleasing.
+A person struggling with codependency will have a hard time saying “no” to requests.
+It can lead to feelings of resentment, guilt, shame, or feeling violated because the person pushed themselves too hard to accommodate the needs of others.

-- Obsessions: When a person struggles with codependency, they may spend a lot of time thinking about other people’s behaviors and relationships.
-This appears to tie back to anxieties and fears stemming from their own relationship.
+- Obsessions.
+When a person struggles with codependency, they may spend a lot of time thinking about other people’s behaviors and relationships.

 Treatment for Codependent Behaviors